Matresis/Omega-App/README.md

    - Estimated repair costs

 ### Features
-- **User Authentication**: Secure login and registration system to allow users to save their car evaluations.
+- **User Authentication**: Secure login and registration system to allow only logged in users use other ai models on website.
 - **Car Evaluation Forms**: Three main forms for:
   1. **Price Prediction**
   2. **Risk Prediction**